 Choose Conner & Roberts, PLLC, to File Your Petition for Parental Relocation

 We usually recommend that you reach out to us as soon as you plan to relocate.
-Although we understand that a move may happen quickly for certain reasons like a new job, getting started early can increase your chances of getting a judge’s approval.
-It also helps you give sufficient notice to your co-parent so you can discuss any modifications to the child custody and visitation schedule court order.
+Although we understand that a move may happen quickly for certain reasons, like a new job, getting started early can increase your chances of getting a judge’s approval.
+It also helps you give sufficient notice to your co-parent so you can discuss any modifications to the child custody and visitation schedule in the court order.

 If you are planning to file a petition for parental relocation in Chattanooga or its surrounding areas, contact Conner & Roberts, PLLC, today at (423) 299-4489 to schedule a consultation!